Can the right diet give you all the benefits of fasting without going hungry?

 If you’re looking for a more in-depth review of the book itself, Red Pen Reviews recently did a great piece on the Longevity Diet book.
 Essentially most of the healthy eating advice is reasonable- eat more plants, avoid highly processed foods, etc. They also note however that the evidence behind the actual FMD protocol (especially the minimal amount of protein encouraged and the demonization of meat) is non-existent, and felt that the overall dietary strategies in the book would be really hard to follow for most people.
 You can check out the full review here.

 Are you feeling a little overwhelmed with all of the nutrition information out there?
-Do you find yourself spending a lot of time stressing about what the best diet is? check out my thoughts here on Is Your Healthy Diet a Little Too Healthy?
+Do you find yourself spending a lot of time stressing about what the best diet is?
+Check out my thoughts here, Is Your Healthy Diet a Little Too Healthy?

 Don’t forget to subscribe to my blog!
 Enter your email address and you’ll receive all of my articles, recipes, and workout tips right to your inbox!